jadonvanyo/home_hero/README.md

 6. Select Generate.
 7. To enter the app password, follow the instructions on your screen.
 The app password is the 16-character code that generates on your device.
 8. Select Done.

+### Final Steps

+After completing the above steps, you should be ready to use the project.
+Proceed to the [Usage](#usage) section for instructions on running the project and analyzing potential investment properties.

 ## Usage